-Michigan Semi Truck Accident Law: What You Need To Know
+Michigan Semi Truck Accident Law

-When you have been injured in a semi truck accident in Michigan, one of the most important things you can do is hire an experienced attorney who understands the law in Michigan.
+When you have been injured in a semi truck accident in Michigan, one of the most important things you can do is hire an experienced lawyer who understands the law in Michigan.
 These types of automobile crashes are very different from one involving a passenger motor vehicle, and having an attorney that can show the federal and state safety rules and regulations that were violated can help to get you the best possible settlement for your injuries and losses.

 To find out what your case may be worth, please check out our Settlement Calculator.

-What is a semi truck accident?
+What to do after a semi truck accident in Michigan

 What are the types of semi crashes in Michigan?

-In Michigan, there are many types of semi truck accidents that may occur, but the most common include: (1) head-on collisions; (2) rear-end crashes; (3) broadside accidents; (4) a jack-knifed tractor-trailer; (5) roll overs; and (6) truck underride crashes (where a passenger vehicle slides underneath the truck’s trailer).
+In Michigan, there are many types of semi truck accidents that may occur, but the most common include: (1) head-on collisions; (2) rear-end crashes; (3) broadside crashes; (4) a jack-knifed tractor-trailer; (5) roll overs; and (6) truck underride crashes (where a passenger vehicle slides underneath the truck’s trailer).

 In Michigan, the most common cause of semi truck accidents involve driver error.
-However, as every commercial motor carrier has a non-delegable duty to safely train, supervise, and monitor their drivers, even cases involving truck driver error usually involve a larger failure in the safety system of the company itself.
+However, as every commercial motor carrier has a non-delegable duty to safely train, supervise, and monitor their drivers, even cases involving driver error usually involve a larger failure in the safety system of the company itself.

 Other examples of failures in safety systems include: (1) trucking companies negligent hiring of unqualified and unsafe drivers; (2) truckers driving under the influence of alcohol or drugs; (3) dangerous out-of-service-trucks; (4) chameleon carriers; (5) truck driver fatigue; (6) no punitive damages; (7) bad weather; (8) speeding; (9) failing to yield; and (10) improper lane usage.